High-Resolution Episcopic Microscopy / Applications / Mice and Zebrafish

 3D Mouse Embryo and Mouse Pups in Full

-Optical HREM systems are often used to capture full morphological data in 3D of mouse embryo and mouse pup samples.
-The technique High-Resolution Episcopic Microscopy allows for high contrast images with huge amounts of detail even within denser parts of the sample.
+Optical HREM systems are widely used to capture full morphological data in 3D of mouse embryo and mouse pup samples.
+High-Resolution Episcopic Microscopy provides high-contrast imaging with fine structural detail throughout the specimen.